An Introduction to Heart Rate Variability

 When Does Oura Measure Your Heart Rate Variability?

-Oura doesn’t track heart rate or heart rate variability during exercise or other activities during the day.
-By focusing on measuring heart rate and heart rate variability during sleep only, Oura is able to block out confounding “noise” during daytime hours that would otherwise impact your data and make them challenging to interpret.
+Oura focuses on measuring heart rate variability during sleep, in order to block out confusing “noise” during daytime hours that would otherwise impact your data and make them challenging to interpret.
 Heart rate and heart rate variability are two very sensitive metrics, meaning they’re easily subject to change via activities as simple as drinking a glass of water, getting up to go to the bathroom, or watching an exciting television show.

 To learn more about HRV, check out The Pulse.